How much is gap insurance in Arizona?

 How much is gap insurance in Arizona by age group?

-The table below lists the average gap insurance rates in Arizona based on age.
+The table below shows the average gap insurance rates in Arizona by age.

 Age groupAuto insurance rates with gap premiumGap premium